SHTFDad may collect a share of sales or other compensation from the links on this page.

 By remembering these tips you will be able to survive out in the wilderness until a search and rescue team comes to find you.

 Berries will be abundant depending on what time of the year you get stranded.
 Again, DO NOT eat anything you are not 100% sure of.
-Here is a great article on berries:
+The ability to identify poisonous berries in the wild is a critical survival skill.

 The Scout’s Guide to Wild Edibles: Learn How To Forage, Prepare & Eat 40 Wild FoodsSurvive in a Wild: Find Water, Food, And Start Fire Without ToolsEdible Wild Plants: A North American Field Guide to Over 200 Natural Foods